Baran Kosari

+Career

 She graduated from Soureh academy.
 The Best Papa of the World (1991) is her first acting experience.
 She had appearances in some of her mother's films, Nargess (1991), Rusari-ye Abi (The Blue-Veiled) (1994), May Lady (1997), Kish Stories (Rain and Ladsman episode - 1998), Under the Skin of the City (2000), Our Times (documentary - 2001).
 In 2007 she was nominated for the best performance by an actress in Asia Pacific Screen Award for her performance in Mainline.

 Baran Kosari also ascertained her abilities as a theater actress with playing in Over the Mirror (1997), with Azita Hajian directing.

+Charity Work

+Kosari has been introduced as the ambassador of the Yari Charity Association of Sweden in Iran.
+Yari is an independent, non-profit, and non-governmental organization that operates under the slogan "Fewer Street Children, More Students."
+The primary goal of this organization is to provide comprehensive support for children, create educational opportunities, and offer resources for schools and libraries in underprivileged areas.
+This initiative is backed by voluntary financial support from sponsors in Sweden.